-Our audit was conducted for the purpose of forming opinions on the financial statement that collectively comprise the Whitley County Tourism Board's basic financial statements.
-The budgetary comparison schedule is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Whitley County Tourism Board's basic financial statements.
+The budgetary comparison schedule, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the financial statements.
+Such information relates directly to the underlying accounting and other records used to prepare the financial statements.
 The budgetary comparison schedule has been subjected to the auditing procedures applied in the audit of the financial statement and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statement, or to the financial statement itself, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the budgetary comparison schedules are fairly stated in all material respects in relation to the basic financial statement.
+In our opinion, the budgetary comparison schedule is fairly stated in all material respects in relation to the basic financial statement.